Online Business Calculus

 Transcript

 This course appears on your transcript identically to how it appears on the transcript of an enrolled ASU student who has taken the course on one of ASU’s campuses.
+Course attendance dates will be listed on your transcript.
+A self paced course will appear on your transcript in the session you complete the course.

-This course satisfies 3 credit hours toward the Mathematics (MA) General Studies requirement at Arizona State University.
+This course satisfies 3 credit hours toward the MATH: Mathematics General Studies requirement at Arizona State University.
 It is strongly encouraged that you consult with your institution of choice to determine how these credits will be applied to their degree requirements prior to transferring your credit.

 Faculty and course staff